binarymusa/PrimalTitan/README.md

+The file covers the basics to the complexities of tthe python flask framework:

+  it is encompasses 5 major files, that is the;

+    game file consisting of the :
+        static files(html,bootstrap css and javascript and other bootstrap icons files)

+    A virtual environent file for the app(titan)

+    A app execution file(run.py) for sTarting the application

+    -and a file containing some of the apps dependency file(requirements.txt )

  Commands to run the app ;

 I. normal python method
   1. python run.py or python3 run.py